Top 16 Most Beautiful Mosques in Iran

 3. Shah Cheragh Mosque, Shiraz

 Shah Cheragh is a mausoleum and mosque, which is one of the most important pilgrimage sites in ran.
 The mausoleum attracts millions of tourists on an annual basis.
-Looking to the monument from outside, it seems like an ordinary mosque with a tomb and two minarets, but what makes it so different and valuable is the breathtaking interior design, with millions of small mirror and glass pieces covering the walls and ceiling of the temple.
+Looking at the monument from the outside, it seems like an ordinary mosque with a tomb and two minarets, but what makes it so different and valuable is the breathtaking interior design, with millions of small mirrors and glass pieces covering the walls and ceiling of the temple.
 Therefore, Shah Cheragh Mausoleum is known as the magnificent mirrored mosque in Shiraz.
 It’s no wonder the name of this mirrored mosque translates to “King of Light.”

-4. Imam Mosque, Esfahan
+4. Shah Mosque, Isfahan

 The mosque dates back to the 1600s.
 It's made of mosaic tiles of seven different colors and is considered as one of the most stunning examples of Iranian architecture.
 It has four towering minarets, 18 million bricks and hundreds of thousands of tiles.
 The ornamental entrance of the building is packed with colorful mosaic tiles and elaborate inscriptions.